Build Time Actions

 Build all-tests, and then run them via CTest.

-Requires that LIBRA_TESTS=YES was passed to cmake during configuration.
+Requires that LIBRA_TESTS was passed to cmake during configuration.
 See Leveraging CMake/CTest test Target for more details about this target.

 all-tests